turingschool/backend-curriculum-site/module1/lessons/datatypes.md

 greeting = "Hello World!"
 ```

+Ruby evaluates assignments from right to left.
+This means Ruby will evaluate whatever code is on the right side of the `=`, and then store that in the variable on the left side of the `=`.
+In the previous example, when Ruby hits that line of code, it first evaluates `"Hello World!"`, which just evaluates to the String `"Hello World!"`, and stores it in the variables `greeting`.

 For now, all the variables we will be using are **Local Variables**.
 Local variables must start with a lowercase letter, and can only contain letters, numbers, and underscores `_`.
 In Ruby, the convention is to name variables using "Snake Case", which is all lowercase letters with words separated by underscores.
 For example, this is a good variable name:

 ```ruby